 The most noticeable change is the elimination of the concept of health-care associated pneumonia (HCAP) altogether1.
-This action is in part related to the fact that many patients with HCAP are not at high risk for multi-drug resistant organisms (MDROs) , and that individual patient risk factors, not mere exposure to healthcare facilities, are better determinant of the need for broader spectrum antimicrobials.
+This action is in part related to the fact that many patients with HCAP were not at high risk for multi-drug resistant organisms (MDROs) , and that individual patient risk factors, not mere exposure to healthcare facilities, were better determinant of the need for broader spectrum antimicrobials.

 Other noteworthy points in the guidelines include: